ashrlm/Handwriting-Recognition/readme.md

 - 10 Output Neurons

 ### Usage
-When the program is started, it will automatically begin training (Unless -t is included) To switch it from training mode into testing mode, simply press CTRL-C.
+When the program is started, it will automatically begin training (Unless -t is included) To switch between testing and training, simply press 't'.

 ##### Flags
 - -d <dataset>: Specify custom dataset to use